wheybags/freeablo/decisions.md

 When adding entries here, please place them at the top of the list, preferably with the title of the entry being the output from `date`.

+## Sun Feb  9 11:25:55 CET 2020
+- Decided to stop using a package manager.
+We will just include our dependencies in the repo.
+This is largely because the Hunter project kind of died, but also because of some awkwardness around having libraries built before the actual build of the game code.
+Hunter would build libs during the configure stage, and sometimes ended up with mismacthed toolchains and pain.
+If we just vendor deps + use cmake for everything, this is much easier.
+- Actually, boost is not so great.
+Decided to not use boost any more, since most of what we used it for is now in the stdlib in c++17.
+Also, it is a pain to build, and we want to vendor all our deps now, as discussed in the point above.

 ## Thu 11 Apr 2019 09:25:16 AM CEST
 - Decided to switch to adding entries to the changelog as we go, instead of trying to look back at the github issue/git log to create one when preparing a release.